What are the latest UK testing rules for unvaccinated travellers?

 Do unvaccinated travellers need a Covid test to leave and enter the UK?

-- Book a “day two” PCR test for the day of arrival back in the UK, or on one of the two following days, retaining the order number for your passenger locator form.

-- Fill in the passenger locator form within the 48 hours before arrival.

-If you are arriving in the UK after 4am on Friday 18 March, you no longer have to take any of the above measures.
-The passenger locator form will be abolished at that time, as will travel testing for unvaccinated people (UK-side).
+As of 4am on 18 March, you no longer have to take any tests either side of travel to the UK.
+The passenger locator form will be abolished at that time, as will the travel testing formerly required for unvaccinated people by the UK government.

 You no longer need to quarantine once in the UK.